How To Design A Website: A Cincinnati Web Designer's Step-by-Step Process

 1. Avoid Making the Design Too Complex

-Clear, uncomplicated layouts are always more effective than busy, eye-catching ones
+Clear, uncomplicated layouts are always more effective than busy, eye-catching ones.
+Your website exists to serve your customers, not to showcase every design trend.

 2. Maintain Readability of Content